Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Audits and Advances

-The postal administration of the PUASP headquarters country will audit General Secretariat expenses and the government of such country will make any necessary advances.
+The Government of the country in which the Union has its headquarters shall audit General Secretariat expenses and make necessary advances.

 Article